Go to the Carrell Clinic Site

 History of the Carrell Clinic

 William Beall Carrell, M.D. and Percy M. Girard, M.D. established the Carrell-Girard Clinic in Dallas in the early 1920s.
-The orthopedic clinic was initially located at 3701 Maple Avenue.
-In addition to general orthopedics, Dr. Carrell developed a deep concern for children with orthopedic deformities.
+The orthopaedic clinic was initially located at 3701 Maple Avenue.
+In addition to general orthopaedics, Dr. Carrell developed a deep concern for children with orthopaedic deformities.
 He quickly became the driving force behind a campaign for a crippled children’s hospital in Dallas.
 His dream was realized in 1922 when the Texas Scottish Rite Hospital for Crippled Children was built adjacent to the Clinic.

 A Professional Team of Experts